 From Koh Yao Yai, you can take a speedboat ferry to Phuket or Krabi, and catch local transport to wherever you need to go.
 There is also a ferry direct from the pier at Tha Lane Bay.

-Phuket (1 night): We stayed at Naiyang beach, which is close to the airport.
-If you have to stay in Phuket, this is probably the only acceptable option, but even so, you’ll probably be relieved to leave.
+We stayed at Naiyang beach, which is close to the airport.
+If you have to stay in Phuket, this is an acceptable option, but even so, I was relieved to leave.

 These days, Chiang Mai is a hot destination not only for hipsters, but also for Chinese tourists due to a little low-budget 2012 movie called “Lost in Thailand” about the misadventures of two Chinese travelers in Chiang Mai.
 The film launched a wave of mass tourism, and these days, the accommodations are often booked at capacity for much of the year.
 You’re advised to book ahead.